Margaret ‘Peggy’ A. Ehlert, 80

 Margaret “Peggy” A. Ehlert, 80, of Fairmount, North Dakota, passed away Tuesday, June 16, 2020 at Sanford Medical Center, Fargo, North Dakota.

-Services will be at 10 a.m.
+Services were at 10 a.m.
 Saturday, June 20, 2020 with visitation one hour prior to the service at Vertin-Munson Funeral Home in Wahpeton, North Dakota.
 Fr.
-Leo Moenkendick will officiate the service.
-Burial will be in Calvary Cemetery in Fairmount.
+Leo Moenkedick officiated the service.
+Burial was at Calvary Cemetery in Fairmount.

+Peggy was born Margaret Ann Weber on Oct.
+15, 1939, to Herman and Margaret (Schmit) Weber of rural Fairmount.
+She grew up on a farm near Fairmount.
+She attended elementary Catholic school in Hankinson, North Dakota, and Fairmount High School graduating in 1958.
+Peggy was a pioneer in her family being one of the first – and the only woman – to attend college.
+She attended NDSCS in Wahpeton attaining an associate degree in business.

+During her early 20s she worked at the Farmers and Merchants State Bank in Breckenridge, Minnesota.
+Peggy had fond memories of working in the bank and often talked about her time there.

 Arrangements have been entrusted to Vertin-Munson Funeral Home.